If the UK leaves the EU without a Brexit deal, there may be changes that affect your arable, livestock or horticulture farming business.

 Organic imports and exports

-If the UK leaves the EU without a deal, you must register on the interim, paper-based system to replace TRACES NT, launching in March 2019.
+If the UK leaves the EU without a deal, you must register on the interim, paper-based system to replace TRACES NT.

 Unless the EU gives the UK official recognition for our organic standards (known as ‘equivalency’), you cannot export UK organic products to the EU.